marcusxmanley/marcusxmanley/README.md

-# Marcus Manley, level 7 programmer, Berlin
+# Marcus Manley, Berlin

-I'm Marcus Manley from Berlin.
+I'm Marcus Manley, a level 7 programmer from Berlin.
 I'm `mmanley-` at _42_.

 For questions, comments, or chit-chat write to [marcusxmanley@gmail.com](mailto:marcusxmanley@gmail.com).